The Cornishman (train): Move to the Midlands

 During the 1960s the northern part of The Cornishman's route underwent extensive changes.
-Closure of the GWR route from Honeybourne to Cheltenham meant using the ex Midland Railway route from Birmingham to Gloucester via the Lickey Incline.
-With the impending closure of the Wolverhampton Low Level station the opportunity was also taken to extend The Cornishman over the former Midland line to Derby and Sheffield, and later on to Bradford Forster Square.
+Starting from the Winter 1962 timetable, the train was diverted away from the GWR route from Honeybourne to Cheltenham and instead running via the faster ex Midland Railway route from Birmingham to Gloucester via the Lickey Incline.
+The train then ran not to Wolverhampton but over the former Midland line to Derby and Sheffield, and later on to Bradford Forster Square.
 By May 1967 departure was from Bradford Exchange at 07:06, then reversing at Leeds with a departure time of 07:36.
 This gave arrival times at Plymouth of 15:08 and Penzance at 17:55.
 In the reverse direction The Cornishman left Penzance at 11:00 and Plymouth at 13:30, arriving at Bradford at 22:07.

 Further changes in the early 1970s saw The Cornishman start from Leeds on weekdays and Bradford on Saturdays.
 There were also changes to the route between Leeds and Sheffield, reverting to the former Midland lines rather than using a section of ex-Great Northern track.
 The additional stop at Wakefield Westgate which this had enabled was, however, retained.